lukegriffith/hugo_site/content/about.md

 is infrastructure automation, configuration and testing with experience in software engineering.
 He has experience leading small DevOps/SRE teams using agile methods.

 He has worked indeph in both Linux and Windows environments, with recent focus being on Kubernetes and containerisation running on Linux.
-He has experience building end to end automation pipelines, with a number of CI/CD tools and has implemented piplines to do a variety of tasks from bootstrapping local servers with PXE to configuring cloud images with Packer and deployment of immutable systems with Terraform.
-Expter at utilizing GitOps workflows to integrate classic ITSM change management processes into modern infrastructure systems.
+He has experience building end to end automation pipelines, with a number of CI/CD tools and has implemented pipelines to do a variety of tasks from bootstrapping local servers with PXE to configuring cloud images with Packer and deployment of immutable systems with Terraform.
+Expert at utilizing GitOps workflows to integrate classic ITSM change management processes into modern infrastructure systems.

 He has a keen interest in software development, CI/CD, reusable software design and enjoys building platforms and designing frameworks.